 (UPDATED - This was more like our first Journal entry) On March 31st, 2017 at 3:42 pm our tenth and last child was born, Maxwell William Kneeland.
 He is an amazing baby and blessed us with a calm and low maintenance personality during his mom's trials.

-The damages to her body of such blood loss were not fully known.
-At the time of writing this (April 1st, 3:17 AM) she lost all of her blood and it had it replaced 1 1/2 times.
+The damages to her organs after that much blood loss were not initially known as she remained unconscious.
+At the time of writing this (April 1st, 3:17 AM) she lost all of her blood and had it replaced 1 1/2 times.
 Her blood levels were coming back, then fell again.
 She had so low of hemoglobin (3.6) and her heartbeat was so faint that she flat lined and "coded."
 CPR brought her back to life and she was quickly given needed platelets and other blood pressure meds.
 At the time of writing, she was still under anesthesia and on a breathing tube.
-Xrays have revealed no broken ribs from CPR (AMAZING!).
+Xrays revealed no broken ribs from CPR (AMAZING!).

 Please lift up this wonderful woman of God, this mother now of five boys and five girls.
 Ask the Lord to stabilize her blood (HE DID!!), spare her of any lasting damage (HE DID THIS TOO!!).
 This day was a whirlwind